onlyjazz/flask-docs/docs/apiflows.md

 #### Code generator - ePRO (Electronic patient reported outcomes)

 All this probably seems a little abstract, so lets see some working code.

-Surf over to <a href="https://dev-api.flaskdata.io/code/">Flask API Example code generator</a>
+Surf over to the <a href="https://dev-api.flaskdata.io/code/">Flask API Example code generator</a>

 The /code page is a React application that generates working NodeJS code; showing you the API call
 with proper arguments.
 You can copy and past the code and run it on the command line with nodejs.